hummingbot/hummingbot-site/docs/index.md

 ---
 # Get the Hummingbot newsletter

-### Published on when a new Hummingbot release drops, our official newsletter tells you about upcoming events and new contributions from the global Hummingbot community.
+### Published when a new Hummingbot release drops (about every 2 months), our official newsletter tells you about upcoming events and new contributions from the global Hummingbot community.

 <br />